 The structure of these large factories was of the lightest form of construction, brick or sheeted walls, steel trussed frames, protected metal or asbestos-cement roof coverings and in some cases underdrawn with combustible lining materials.
-Irrespective of the type of material used and the method of construction, large, extensive and very expensive fires developed.
+Irrespective of the type of material used and the method of construction, because of the extensive areas at risk, large and very expensive fires developed.

-Production and administrative needs of industry require, in many cases, large undivided space and administrative compartments within these areas are of course a necessity.
+Production and administrative needs of industry require, in many cases, large individed space and administrative compartments within these areas are of course a necessity.
 How can these needs be met and at the same time provide a reasonable standard of safety for personnel and minimize losses should fire occur?